Quantum steering with vector vortex photon states with the detection loophole closed: Results

 with $\ket{H}$ and $\ket{V}$ denoting horizontal and vertical modes, respectively.
 Indices ``a'' and ``b'' label the photons that were then sent to Alice and Bob, respectively.
 Combined with the use of high-efficiency superconducting nanowire single-photon detectors~\cite{marsili13} (SNSPDs) this source architecture has shown the capability to achieve very high heralding (Klyshko~\cite{klyshko80}) efficiencies~\cite{shalm15,bierhorst18}.
 At the same time, BD-based sources have shown the ability to generate high-quality entanglement in the polarization degree of freedom, with experimentally obtained states $\rho_{\rm exp}$ with fidelities up to $\mathcal{F}_{\rm p}={\bra{\Psi^-_{\rm p}}}\rho_{\rm exp}\ket{\Psi^-_{\rm p}}\geq 0.997$ with the two-photon singlet state $\ket{\Psi^-_{\rm p}}$~\cite{shalm15,bierhorst18,tischler18p}.

-We used q-plates~\cite{marrucci06,slussarenko11,rev_marrucci11,rev_rubano19} to transform polarization qubits into vector vortex mode qubits.
+The key challenge in using spatial modes for encoding the entangled qubits it is to maintain high transmission efficiency over a complete optical path while achieving high mode conversion fidelity.
+This requirement currently rules out most common methods such as the ones based on spatial light modulators, digital mircomirror devices, or metasurfaces due to their limited diffraction efficiency.
+In our experiment we used q-plates~\cite{marrucci06,slussarenko11,rev_marrucci11,rev_rubano19} to transform polarization qubits into vector vortex mode qubits.
 Q-plates (and geometric-phase-based mode transformation elements in general~\cite{bhandari97}) induce a polarization transformation that varies with the coordinate in the plane perpendicular to the beam propagation.
 This reshapes the wavefront with a non-uniform geometric phase.
 A q-plate acts on an input beam by reversing its circular polarization component and adding an OAM value of $\pm2q\hbar$ (``$+$'' for input $\ket{L}$ and ``$-$'' for input $\ket{R}$ polarization), with $q$ being the topological charge of the q-plate pattern.
 A q-plate with $q=0.5$ directly converts~\cite{cardano12} a polarization qubit into a rotation-invariant vector vortex mode qubit~\cite{dambrosio12natcomm}.
-We use devices based on patterned soft matter~\cite{marrucci06a,tabiryan09}, that have shown the capability to perform high-quality transformation with virtually no loss, although a number of other q-plate platforms also exist~\cite{bomzon01a,marrucci06a,tabiryan09,karimi14}.
+We use devices based on patterned soft matter~\cite{marrucci06a,tabiryan09}, that to date are the only ones that have shown the capability to perform high-quality transformation with virtually no loss, although a number of other q-plate platforms also exist~\cite{bomzon01a,karimi14,rev_piccardo20}.